yast/yast-users/doc/use-cases.md

     * Normal local users (1000 <= UID <= 60000)
     * System local users (100 <= UID <= 499)
     * NIS users
-    * LDAP users
+    * ~~LDAP users~~ Dropped at https://github.com/yast/yast-users/pull/366
 * A filter allows to select the type of users to display:
     * Normal users only
     * System users only
     * NIS users only (visible only if the system is configured to get users via NIS)
-    * LDAP users only (may ask for LDAP authentication if not provided before)
+    * ~~LDAP users only (may ask for LDAP authentication if not provided before)~~ Dropped at https://github.com/yast/yast-users/pull/366
     * Or several types at the same time (custom search)
 * Allows to add, edit and delete users

 ![Users filter](img/filters.png)

 Note: normal users have UID in the range 1000 - 60000, and system users are in the range 100 - 499.
 These values are configured in */etc/login.defs*.

-Obviously, to manage LDAP users and groups is necessary to connect to an LDAP directory.
-The settings for such connection are read from */etc/openldap/ldap.conf*.
-On the first access to the LDAP server (for example, when selecting "LDAP Users" in the mentioned filter) YaST asks for the BindDN and password, allowing also to select "anonymous access" instead.

 The forms for adding a new user or to edit an existing one depend on the type of user.
 When adding a new user, the type is chosen based on the current filter.
 For example, if the filter is set to